standard-software/WindowTabs/README.md

 - **WtSetup.msi** - Windows Installer package with automatic installation and uninstallation support
 - **WindowTabs.zip** - Portable version that can be extracted and run from any location

-You can also build the installer and portable version yourself using the provided build scripts.

 ## Installation

 ### Using the MSI Installer (WtSetup.msi)